 10 Steps to Beat Your Church Budget and Increase Giving

-To help reverse those negative giving trends, we’ve put together a list of ten strategies that we’ve seen work first hand in churches all across the world.
+To help reverse negative giving trends (unfortunately, studies tell us that 80–85 percent of churches are plateaued in terms of giving) we’ve put together a list of ten strategies to increase giving that we’ve seen work first hand in churches all across the world.
 To hear a more in-depth explanation of our strategy, check out our recorded video teaching: Growing a Generous Church—Your Next 100 Days.

 Here are 10 steps to beat your church budget: